Minnesota 3, Cleveland 0 | Federal News Network

 |1

-Umpires_Home, Fieldin Cubreth; First, Dan Merzel; Second, D.J.
-Reyburn; Third, Brian O’Nora.
+Umpires_Home, Dan Merzel; First, D.J.
+Reyburn; Second, Brian O’Nora; Third, Fieldin Cubreth.

 Copyright